China's Didi raises $4.4 bln in upsized U.S. IPO -sources | Business

 China's Didi raises $4.4 bln in upsized U.S. IPO -sources

-This would give Didi a valuation of about $73 billion on a fully diluted basis.
-On a non-diluted basis, it will be worth $67.5 billion.
+This would give Didi a valuation of about $73 billion on a fully diluted basis and $67.5 billion on a non-diluted basis.
+The decision to increase the deal size came after the Didi investor order book was oversubscribed multiple times, one of the sources said.
 The company is expected to debut on the New York Stock Exchange on June 30.
-The increase in deal size came after the Didi investor order book was oversubscribed multiple times, one of the sources said.

-Investors have been told to expect their orders to be scaled back once allocations are completed on Wednesday, according to a separate source with direct knowledge of the matter.
-Didi did not respond to a request for comment.

 Didi's IPO was covered early on the first day of the book-build last week and the investor books were closed on Monday, a day ahead of schedule..
 An over-allotment option, or greenshoe, exists where another 43.2 million shares can be sold to increase the deal size.